tomerwolgithub/Break/README.md

 ### Changelog
 - `2/1/2020` Our models and entire codebase will be uploaded soon.
-- `2/1/2020` The full dataset has been offically released at [https://allenai.github.io/Break/](https://allenai.github.io/Break/).
+- `2/1/2020` The full dataset has been publicly released at [https://allenai.github.io/Break/](https://allenai.github.io/Break/).